Ors9/RandomRects/README.md

 # JavaFX Grid-Based Randomization

+## Important note
+You can download the ZIP file and twice click on the run.bat to run it on your computer

 ## Description
 This project implements a **JavaFX-based grid simulation** where **10% of the grid cells are randomly filled with rectangles** when the user clicks a button.
 The visualization is rendered using a `Canvas` component within a JavaFX application.